plum-umd/symphony-lang/case-studies.md

 help motivate the tournament structure by having some form of "tokens" that are modified over the course of the game.
 It isn't clear what the private values in this game should be, though.

-### Suggestions: Steve Lu
+### Leader Election Protocols

+**Suggested by Steve Lu**

-1. *Leader Election Protocols* -- There has been an uptick of papers which do leader (/committee) election prior to performing MPC.
+There has been an uptick of papers which do leader (/committee) election prior to performing MPC.
 The idea is that a smaller committee is chosen, and then the committee performs an MPC.
 This is done, for example, in some cryptocurrencies to validate blocks.
 From Steve: